qgis/QGIS-Documentation/source/docs/user_manual/processing/intro.rst

    Processing Modeler

-* The history manager.
+* The :guilabel:`History manager`.
 All actions performed using any of the aforementioned elements are stored in a history file and can be later easily reproduced using the history manager.